Uptown, Chicago: Argyle Street

 The neighborhood was founded by William C. Goudy in the 1880s as Argyle Park (after Argyll, Scotland in honor of his Scottish roots).
 Originally a suburb outside the city limits, Argyle Park was linked to Chicago by the Evanston and Lake Superior Railroad in 1885 and was annexed to Chicago in 1889.

-The neighborhood is served by the Argyle stop on the CTA's Red Line and CTA busses on Sheridan Road and Broadway.
+The West Argyle Street Historic District was entered into the National Register of Historic Places in 2010.
+The neighborhood is served by the Argyle stop on the CTA's Red Line and CTA buses on Sheridan Road and Broadway.

 Buena Park

 Buena Park is a neighborhood bounded by Montrose Avenue, Irving Park Road, Graceland Cemetery and Lake Shore Drive.
 At the core of the neighborhood is the Hutchinson Street Historic District, a tree-lined stretch several blocks long featuring mansions that make up "one of the best collections of Prairie-style architecture in the city."
 It is in sharp contrast to the skyscrapers that populate the area around it.
 The neighborhood was listed on the National Register of Historic Places in 1984.
 It can be accessed from the Sheridan stop on the CTA's Red Line.

-Robert A. Waller developed Buena Park starting in 1887 by subdividing his property.
+Buena Park pre-dates the remainder of Uptown by a number of years.
+Around 1860, James Breckinridge Waller relocated permanently from Kentucky to Chicago and established a real estate business with his brothers William, Edward, and Henry.
+After retiring from business in 1867, James B. Waller began managing the large estate of his brother-in-law, Robert S. C. Aitchison Alexander, of which he was appointed administrator.
+James built a large home for his family on the north side of Chicago known as Buena House, and developed the surrounding area into the Buena Park neighborhood.
+The Wallers entertained often at Buena House, and the residence was known among Chicago's upper class for fine hospitality and lavish social events.
+James B. Waller died at his home in Chicago in 1887, and his widow Lucy died in 1902.

 The site of the original Waller home now holds St. Mary of the Lake church (built in 1917).
-Buena Park pre-dates the remainder of Uptown by a number of years.
 Buena Park is also home to one of the most active neighborhood organizations in Chicago: Buena Park Neighbors.

 "The Delectable Ballad of the Waller Lot" by Chicago poet Eugene Field: